JSON Schema Validation for Tokens

 Linting & Style Enforcement Integration

 Beyond structural validation, token schemas must align with CSS-specific linting rules.
-Teams should configure schema-aware linters that cross-reference token values against Stylelint Plugin Configuration to catch unit mismatches, deprecated aliases, and accessibility violations.
+Teams should configure schema-aware linters that cross-reference token values against Stylelint plugin configuration to catch unit mismatches, deprecated aliases, and accessibility violations.
 Combining JSON schema checks with Stylelint creates a dual-layer enforcement mechanism that guarantees both data integrity and CSS compliance.

 // stylelint.config.js